 Severance agreements are often not required by law, but are rather gestures of goodwill that also keep companies competitive.
 A typical severance package will offer one to two weeks of full pay for every year worked in the company, and a typical agreement will allow 21 days to accept, with seven days to decline or negotiate further.

-When negotiating a fair severance package, it is wise to have the input of knowledgeable Montgomery County legal counsel that has the skills to not only maximize a client’s benefits, but also to potentially add on bonuses, stock options or the release of personal liability on company obligations where appropriate.
+When negotiating a fair severance package, it is wise to have the input of knowledgeable Bucks County legal counsel that has the skills to not only maximize a client’s benefits, but also to potentially add on bonuses, stock options or the release of personal liability on company obligations where appropriate.

 What to negotiate